Clothing in the ancient world: Mesopotamia

+Sumer

-Ancient Sumer, between the periods of 3500-1000 BCE, was one of the first ancient civilizations to have distinct qualities that made it a civilization.
-Located in the Mesopotamian valley, Ancient Sumer was in the perfect location for trading and developing a flourishing society.
-Evidence from statues and wall paintings as well as written works help depict what society was like in that era.
+From 3500-1900 BCE, the Sumerians—as a distinct people—lived in Mesopotamia.
+Evidence from statues and wall paintings, as well as written works help depict what society was like in that era.
 Society was very patriarchal and stratified by class.
 Wool was one of the biggest products of Ancient Sumer.
 Sumerian women would weave and spin the wool into textiles while the Sumerian men would dye the textiles to be different colored.

 Kaunakes

 Both men and women alike wore skirts or tunics called Kaunakes.
-Kaunakes were made out this fleece-like textile on the exterior and the interior was made out of sheepskin.
+Kaunakes were made out of a fleece-like textile on the exterior, and the interior was made out of sheepskin.
 The length of the kaunake determined hierarchal rank in society.
-The shorter the length of the skirt, the lower an individual was in society ie slaves, soldiers, and servants.
-The longer the length of the skirt, the higher an individual was in society ie royalty and priests.
+The shorter the length of the skirt, the lower an individual was in society, i.e. slaves, soldiers, and servants.
+The longer the length of the skirt, the higher an individual was in society, i.e. royalty and priests.

 Woven dress

 Around 2370 BCE, there was a switch from the traditional non-woven dress to woven dress.
-This included the addition of shawls and longer fabrics that would wrap around the shoulders and waist, similar to the Ancient Greek toga.
+This included the addition of shawls and longer fabrics that would wrap around the shoulders and waist, similar to the toga.
 This type of dress by the Ancient Sumerians inspired many other civilizations such as Ancient Greece, Egypt, Assyria, and Rome.
 For the upper class, these woven fabrics were dyed brilliant colors and decorated to show the status of an individual.
 Linen was a woven fabric that typically was only made for those with higher class.